process-analytics/bpmn-visualization-js/README.md

 If you need BPMN examples, you can use resources from the from [BPMN Model Interchange Working Group (BPMN MIWG)](http://www.omgwiki.org/bpmn-miwg)
 - https://github.com/bpmn-miwg/bpmn-miwg-test-suite
 - https://github.com/bpmn-miwg/bpmn-miwg-demos

+# Roadmap

+`BPMN Visu JS` is in early development stages and is subject to changes until the `1.0.0` version is released.

+We are currently focusing on the [BPMN support](docs/bpmn-support-roadmap.adoc) to be able to render most of the BPMN elements.

+Then, we will work on BPMN extensions, library extension points.

 # Development